Meditation for Arthritis: How To

 Meditation/mindfulness is called a practice for a reason.
 Getting the hang of it requires an investment of time and patience.
 And there is no end point.
 Its benefits for arthritis come with regular, sustained participation.

 Andrea Minick Rudolph, a meditation expert and therapist based in Camp Hill, Pennsylvania suggests people start with some sort of guided practice, either in a local group setting or by using a book or tape.

 Here are a few tips to get you started, especially if you’re using a book, tape, or online guidance.

-Keep it brief: You might not have an hour a day to set aside for meditation, so take five- or 10-minute meditation breaks throughout the day.
+Keep it brief.
+You might not have an hour a day to set aside for meditation, so start with a few 5- or 10-minute sessions a day.

-“Aim to meditate for a total of one hour per day,” says Mark Thornton, a New York City-based meditation teacher and author of Meditation in a New York Minute: Super Calm for the Super Busy (Sounds True, Inc., 2006).
+“Aim to meditate for a total of one hour per day,” says Mark Thornton, a New York City-based meditation teacher.
 “Meditating for a few minutes throughout the day to add up to one hour is just as effective as meditating for a full hour.”

-Try active meditation: Meditation doesn’t have to be done in a dark room while seated in the lotus position.
-You can meditate in the shower, standing in line at the supermarket or even washing the dishes.
+Meditation doesn’t have to be done in a dimly lit room while seated in the lotus position.
+You can meditate in the shower, standing in line at the supermarket, walking in the park, or even while washing the dishes.

-To begin an active meditation, take slow, deep breaths and tune into your surroundings – feel the warmth of the dishwater as it covers your hands, watch the bubbles fill the sink, smell the fresh lemon scent of the dish detergent and hear the sound of the dishes clanking together – and continue that mindfulness throughout the meditation.
+Instead of listening to music through headphones or thinking about your to-do list while you walk, focus intently on your body’s movements and the sensations you feel.
+While washing dishes, take slow, deep breaths and feel the warmth of the dishwater as it covers your hands, watch the bubbles fill the sink, smell the scent of the detergent and hear the sound of the dishes clanking together.
+Continue that mindfulness throughout any activity to create meditation.